Symmetric (not Complete Intersection) Semigroups Generated by Five Elements: Symmetric numerical semigroups generated by five integers

-Let a numerical semigroup ${\sf S}_m=\la d_1,\ldots,d_m\ra$ be generated by a set of $m$ integers $\{d_1,\ldots,d_m\}$ such that $\gcd(d_1,\ldots,d_m)=1$, where $d_1$ and $m$ denote multiplicity and embedding dimension ({\em edim}) of ${\sf S}_m$.
-There exist $m-1$ polynomial identities \cite{fel09} for degrees of syzygies associated with semigroup ring $ k[{\sf S}_m]$.
-They are a source of various relations for semigroups of different nature, e.g., the lower bound $F_{CI_m}$ for the Frobenius number $F$ and degrees $e_j$ of the 1st syzygy of complete intersection (CI) semigroups read

-(see \cite{fel09}, Corollaries 1 and 2).
-The next nontrivial case is a symmetric (not CI) semigroup generated by $m\geq 4$ integers.
-In \cite{fel015} such semigroups with $m=4$ were studied and the lower bound for $F$ was found.
-In the present paper we deal with more difficult case of symmetric (not CI) semigroups with $m=5$.
+Let a numerical semigroup ${\sf S}_m=\la d_1,\ldots,d_m\ra$ be generated by a set of $m$ integers $\{d_1,\ldots,d_m\}$ such that $\gcd(d_1,\ldots,d_m)=1$, where $d_1$ and $m$ denote a multiplicity and an embedding dimension ({\em edim}) of ${\sf S}_m$.
+There exist $m-1$ polynomial identities \cite{fel017} for degrees of syzygies associated with the semigroup ring $k[{\sf S}_m]$.
+They are a source of various relations for semigroups of a different nature.
+In the case of complete intersection (CI) semigroups, such a relation for the degrees $e_j$ of the 1st syzygy was found in \cite{fel017}.
+The next nontrivial case exhibits a symmetric (not CI) semigroup generated by $m\ge 4$ integers.
+In \cite{fel015} such semigroups with $m=4$ were studied and the lower bound for the Frobenius number $F({\sf S}_4)$ was found.
+In the present paper we deal with a more difficult case of symmetric semigroups ${\sf S}_5$.